Whether you are already working on your project management or new to this for your small business, there is a lot to unpack here.

 It is natural to strive for perfectionism in your projects when you are managing the project or task.

-However, perfectionism often comes with numerous unforeseen circumstances and negative influence on your project.
+However, perfectionism often comes with numerous unforeseen circumstances and negative influences on your project.

-The notion of bringing perfectionism to the projects can be overwhelming, distracting and make you procrastinate as well.
+The notion of bringing perfectionism to the projects can be overwhelming and distracting and make you procrastinate as well.

 Communication Is Indeed The Key

-Collaboration and communication are two most important parts of project management and eventually the success of the project.
+Collaboration and communication are the two most important parts of project management and, eventually, the success of the project.

-In between them, communication is indeed the key to efficient team and high productivity.
+Between them, communication is indeed the key to an efficient team and high productivity.

-The aim here is to keep the communication lines always open and easy that anyone can reach to anyone in the team for quick interaction.
+The aim here is to keep the communication lines always open and easy so that anyone can reach anyone in the team for quick interaction.

-It is also the communication issue to promote talking and interacting in the team without any hesitation.
+It is also a communication issue to promote talking and interacting with the team without any hesitation.

-Ineffective communication is one of the prime reasons for the failure of the projects. v
+Ineffective communication is one of the prime reasons for the failure of projects. v

 Tracking the Projects And Team Status